4.00 PM - 7.00 PM: Registration desk open

 Complete, T2T genomes as a foundation for predictive genomics

-DNA synthesis screening and AI: challenges and remedies
+Biosecurity and AI: challenges and remedies

 Sr Director and Institute Scientist,